 On November 2, 2015, President Obama signed into law the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015, which provides for adjustments to civil money penalties.
 In particular, the 2015 legislation provided for an initial "catch up" adjustment, followed by annual adjustments thereafter.
 For violations of the False Claims Act that occurred on or before November 2, 2015, and for violations of the False Claims Act occurring after November 2, 2015 for which civil money penalties were assessed prior to August 1, 2016, penalties include fines ranging from \$5,500 to \$11,000 for each false claim, plus three times the amount of damages that the federal government sustained because of the false claim.
 For civil money penalties assessed after August 1, 2016, and on or before February 3, 2017, for violations of the False Claims Act occurring after November 2, 2015, penalties include fines ranging from \$10,781 to \$21,563 per claim, plus three times the amount of damages that the federal government sustains because of the false claim.
-Finally, for civil money penalties assessed after February 3, 2017 for violations of the False Claims Act that occurred after November 2, 2015, penalties include fines ranging from \$10,781 to \$21,563 per claim, plus three times the amount of damages that the federal government sustains because of the false claim.
+Finally, for civil money penalties assessed after February 3, 2017 for violations of the False Claims Act that occurred after November 2, 2015, penalties include fines ranging from \$10,781 to \$21,563 per claim.
 Finally, for civil money penalties assessed after February 3, 2017 for violations of the False Claims Act that occurred after November 2, 2015, penalties include fines ranging from \$10,957 to \$21,916.

 We submit reimbursement claims to federal healthcare programs, and we also may provide some coding and billing information to purchasers of our devices.
 These activities, if inappropriate, could result in liability under the False Claims Act.
 Further, claims arising from relationships which violate the Anti-Kickback Statute are considered to be false claims under the False Claims Act.
-Liability under the False Claims Act may also attach to claims arising from fi
+Liability under the False Claims Act may also attach to claims arising from financial relationships which violate the Stark Law.
+We believe that we currently are in compliance with the federal government's laws and regulations concerning the submission of claims and the provision of coding and billing information.
+However, because we cannot guarantee that the government or qui tam relators will regard any billing errors that may be made as inadvertent, or our provider relationships as compliant, we may have exposure under the False Claims Act.